 Ecological and Water Resources is one of seven divisions within the Department of Natural Resources.
-Programs in the division are organized into four sections:
+Programs in the division are organized into five sections:

 - Conservation Assistance and Regulation: Environmental Review, Land Use, Dam Safety and Permits, Water Regulation

 - Inventory, Monitoring and Analysis: Hydrogeology/Groundwater, Lake Ecology, River Ecology, Water Monitoring and Surveys

-- Strategic Information Systems: Business Operations, Communications and Planning, and Information Technology
+- Strategic Information Services: Business Operations, Communications and Planning, and Information Technology

 Ecological and Water Resources has more than 400 staff and 38 distinct programs, creating a diverse and skilled professional workforce.